ziemek-bucko/blog/_content/ggplot2-theme-cheat-sheet.md

 * **lineheight**: Line height that applies to text elements which occupy more than one line.

 * **margin**: The margin around your elements.
-The margin argument is used together with the margin() function. **margin() takes 5 arguments:** four margins specified in the direction of top, right, bottom, left, and the unit argument like "pt" for points, or "cm" for centimeters.
+The margin argument is used together with the margin() function. **margin() takes 5 arguments:** four margins specified in the direction of top, right, bottom, left, and the unit argument, such as "pt" for points, or "cm" for centimeters.

-* **debug**: This is a useful argument when working on your theme().
-Setting the debug to a logical TRUE outputs a plot with all the text elements marked by colored rectangles, so that you can better see the effects of your changes.
+* **debug**: Setting the debug to a logical TRUE outputs a plot with all the text elements marked by colored rectangles, so that you can better see the effects of your changes.

 * **inherit_blank**: If set to TRUE, this argument makes an element inherit the blank state from its parent.